MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 You use ProfileXML in all the delivery methods this deployment describes, including Windows PowerShell, System Center Configuration Manager, and Intune.
 There are two ways to configure the ProfileXML VPNv2 CSP node in this deployment:

 - **OMA-DM**.
-One way is to use an MDM provider capable of using OMA-DM, as discussed earlier in the section “VPNv2 CSP nodes.”
+One way is to use an MDM provider capable of using OMA-DM, as discussed earlier in the section [VPNv2 CSP nodes](../always-on-vpn-technology-overview.md#vpnv2-csp-nodes).
 Using this method, you can easily insert the VPN profile configuration XML markup into the ProfileXML CSP node.
-This is the method you’ll use to configure the Remote Access Always On VPN client by using Intune.
+You will use this to configure the Remote Access Always On VPN client by using Intune.

 - **Windows Management Instrumentation (WMI)-to-CSP bridge**.
 The second method of configuring the ProfileXML CSP node is to use the WMI-to-CSP bridge—a WMI class called **MDM_VPNv2_01**—that can access the VPNv2 CSP and therefore the ProfileXML node.
 When you create a new instance of that WMI  class, WMI uses the CSP to create the VPN profile.
-This is the method you use to configure the Remote Access Always On VPN client by using Windows PowerShell and System Center Configuration Manager.
+You will use this method to configure the Remote Access Always On VPN client by using Windows PowerShell and System Center Configuration Manager.

 Even though these configuration methods differ, both require a properly formatted XML VPN profile.
 To use the ProfileXML VPNv2 CSP setting, you construct XML by using the ProfileXML schema to configure the tags necessary for the simple deployment scenario.
 For more information, see [ProfileXML XSD](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/vpnv2-profile-xsd).

-Below is each of the required settings and its corresponding ProfileXML tag.
+Below you find each of the required settings and its corresponding ProfileXML tag.
 You configure each setting in a specific tag within the ProfileXML schema, and not all of them are found under the native profile.
 For additional tag placement, see the ProfileXML schema.

 [!INCLUDE [important-lower-case-true-include](../../../includes/important-lower-case-true-include.md)]